 One challenge training managers across organizations face is to train deskless workers.
 These are workers who are constantly on-the-go; they could be sales representatives, service technicians on the field, drivers, or warehouse workers who work in shifts and do not have access to desktops or laptops.
 Now this is a segment of the workforce that may not be able to spare a lot of time to complete lengthy training programs.
 Designing microlearning solutions can provide a solution to this challenge.
 Just as in a full-fledged eLearning course, microlearning design too needs careful thought and planning.

 7 Characteristics of Microlearning Design

-- Should be based on a single, clear performance-based objective
+- Addresses a single performance-based objective

 What are the Characteristics of Effective Microlearning Design?

 When you use traditional eLearning or classroom training to train employees, it is possible to cover a number of topics and a couple of learning objectives over a period of time.
 But that’s not possible when you are considering microlearning design, simply because you are looking at a short training time that may probably go up to a maximum of 15 mins.

 If you need to develop an effective microlearning solution, then address only one performance-based objective per microlearning module.
 By doing so, you ensure that your microlearning module is designed to:

 What’s good about microlearning design is that you don’t have to start creating content from scratch.
 If the training content in PPTs used for classroom training, manuals, and PDFs are relevant to your learners’ needs, use that information in your microlearning modules.
 Even a short video recording of an instructor in a classroom or virtual classroom training can be converted into a microlearning module.

 Questions answered during classroom training can be collated to put togther as a quick reference tool for frequently asked questions that learners might have.
 Give your existing training a new look by splitting an hour-long training program into short bursts of learning.